krishnakadiyala/NPAcourse/labs/Lab_22_2_requests_NXAPI.md

 >>>
 ```

-This does a type check on `your-variable` and if it's a dictionary, creates a list of one so you can always through it and not need two ways of access the same sets of data, e.g. when there is one VLAN, and when there is multiple VLANs, when there is one neighbor, and when there is multiple neighbors, etc.
+This does a type check on `your-variable` and if it's a dictionary, creates a list of one so you can always through it and not need two ways of access the same sets of data, e.g. when there is one VLAN, and when there is multiple VLANs, when there is one neighbor, and when there are multiple neighbors, etc.

 ##### Step 21